Those who know us personally know that we absolutely love to travel hack.

 Okay, it definitely isn’t that sexy when you really stop to think about it.
 This method really is as simple as opening credit cards, spending as normal, and receiving points.
 But while this approach may be relatively straight forward, it does have one perk that we’re going to share today- it is repeatable!

-In this guide we’re going to take you down the rabbit hole of all the things you need to think about to optimize your credit card churning to reap major travel rewards.
+In this guide we’re going to take you down the rabbit hole of all the things you need to think about to before opening one of the best travel rewards credit cards to reap major rewards.
 The first task?
 Figuring how many cards you could possibly use in a given year!

 Figure Out How Much You Spend in a Year